Fetal Development: Stages of Growth

-Your baby will continue to mature and develop reserves of body fat.
-At this point, the baby's hearing is fully developed.
-The baby changes position frequently and responds to stimuli, including sound, pain and light.
+The fetus continues to mature and develop reserves of body fat.
+At this point, hearing is fully developed.
+The fetus changes position frequently and responds to stimuli, including sound, pain and light.
 The amniotic fluid begins to diminish.

-At the end of the seventh month, your baby is about 14 inches long and weighs from 2 to 4 pounds.
+At the end of the seventh month, the fetus is about 14 inches long and weighs from 2 to 4 pounds.

-Your baby will continue to mature and develop reserves of body fat.
-You may notice that your baby is kicking more.
-Baby's brain is developing rapidly at this time, and your baby can see and hear.
+The fetus continues to mature and develop reserves of body fat.
+You may notice more kicking.
+The brain developing rapidly at this time, and the fetus can see and hear.
 Most internal systems are well developed, but the lungs may still be immature.

 The fetus is about 18 inches long and weighs as much as 5 pounds.

-Your baby's reflexes are coordinated so he or she can blink, close the eyes, turn the head, grasp firmly, and respond to sounds, light, and touch.
+The fetus has coordinated reflexes and can blink, close the eyes, turn the head, grasp firmly, and respond to sounds, light and touch.